vegasjj/cloud-resume-challenge/azure/frontend-resources/README.md

-# Writing and Deploying the Resume's Frontend
+# Writing and Deploying the Cloud Resume Challenge's Frontend

 The following Azure resources directly serve the static site's files, set up the custom domain and configure the HTTPS infrastructure: